UoB-COMSM0110/2024-group-15/README.md

 Louis Nutt-Wilson, Xinyu Hu, Yining Xu, Ada Liang, Li-Hshin Chien

+# Requirements

+## Use-case diagram

+TODO

+## Use-case specifications

+* vs Human or vs Computer

+* then settings screen
+    * choose how many rounds you want to play
+    * how much health each player should have
+    * the number of planets

+* Points system + shop
+* Gravity planets; choosing between moon, mars, earth, etc.
+* Interactive terrain (destroyable by certain items in the shop ? )
+* solar wind ? like in TANKS, raft wars
+* black holes ?

+* shooting stars mechanics
+    * probabilities to do certain things
+    * turn into a planet/black hole
+    * gaining points etc

+* camera zooms in on the following of an arrow
+* whether to do a half and half screen where one side has negative gravity, or multiple planets completely visible on the screen

+* player can move around the planet rather than shoot for a move
+* moving to other planets ? maybe an item in the shop
+* HP bars and blood
+* Targets on other planets which give points when shot

+* Final screen: player X wins

 ## Game idea 1 - 2 player cooperative game

 It is a game involving both puzzles and actions.
 Similar to this part "Ice and Fire" of "It takes two" gameplay, but make it 2D.